 It’s time to switch to a more value-, performance-, and lifetime- driven model that, at Cree, we like to call sustainable economics.
 Here are four smart and simple choices that can amplify savings, improve user experience and support sustainable economics for any business exec.:

-Identifying energy efficiencies is one of the first places to look for reducing operating costs, particularly since energy represents 30 percent of the typical office building’s costs and is a property’s single largest operating expense.
+Identifying energy efficiencies is one of the first places to look for reducing operating costs.
+That’s particularly since energy represents 30 percent of the typical office building’s costs.
+Moreover it is a property’s single largest operating expense.
 Of that, lighting often accounts for 40 percent of the electricity bill for most businesses.
 Switching to LEDs can offer up to 60 percent in energy savings.
 Add wireless controls and you could be doubling the savings!